 The registrar who is responsible for the primary is the registrar of the party holding the primary.
-If the party has more than one registrar in the town (i.e., registrars elected from two voting districts), the one responsible for the primary is the registrar from the district whose moderator was the head moderator in the last election.
-(Please note, however, that the enrollment session on February 18, 2014 is to be held jointly by all registrars in the town if a primary of any party is to be held.
+(Please note, however, that the enrollment session on July 29, 2014 is to be held jointly by all registrars in the town if a primary of any party is to be held.
 Sec.
 9-51.)
+[Reminder: Registrars are not required to hold any voter registration session on July 29, 2014 unless a primary is actually being held in the town.
+Sec.
+9-17(a).]